dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 The output `q` goes LOW **immediately** when reset is asserted, without waiting for the next clock edge.

-**Use case:** Emergency shutdown systems — we cannot afford to wait for the next clock edge in a safety-critical situation.
+**Use case:** Emergency shutdown systems — waiting for the next clock edge in a safety-critical situation is not an option.

 ```verilog
 module dff_asyncres (input clk, input async_reset, input d, output reg q);